richmahn/en_tn/nam/01/intro.md

 #### Structure and formatting ####

 Some translations prefer to set apart extended quotations, prayers and songs.
-The ULB and many other English translations set the lines of the entire book (except for verse 1 of this chapter) further to the right on the page than regular text because they are poetic prophecy.
+The ULB and many other English translations set the lines of the entire book (except for verse 1 of this chapter) farher to the right on the page than regular text because they are poetic prophecy.
 (See: [[rc://en/tw/dict/bible/kt/prophet]])

 Despite being divided into three chapters, this book consists of one long prophecy.